 Second, by creating a product, students make what they have learned tangible and thus, when shared publicly, discussible.
 Instead of only being a private exchange between an individual student and teacher, the social dimension of learning becomes more important.
 This has an impact on classroom and school culture, helping create a “learning community,” where students and teachers discuss what is being learned, how it is learned, what are acceptable standards of performance, and how student performance can be made better.

-Finally, making student work public is an effective way to communicate with parents, community members, and the wider world about what PBL is and what it does for students.
+Finally, making student work public is an effective way to communicate with families, community members, and the wider world about what PBL is and what it does for students.
 When a classroom, school, or district opens itself up to public scrutiny, the message is, “Here’s what our students can do – we’re about more than test scores.”
-Many PBL schools and districts reinforce this message by repurposing the traditional “open house” into an exhibition of project work, which helps build understanding and support for PBL among stakeholders.
-When the public sees what high-quality products students can create, they’re often surprised – and eager to see more.

 Yes, we provide PBL training for educators!